 For the first 10 weeks or so of this semester there will be two parallel courses, one addressing the theoretical side of finite groups, the other dealing with computational group theory using the computer system GAP (computational methods being essential these days).
-The theoretical side will be taught on Wednesdays and Fridays each week, and on Mondays we will meet in Vincent 5.
-To use the computers you will need a math dept account.
+The theoretical side will be taught on Mondays and Fridays each week, and on Wednesdays we will meet in Lind Hall 40, which is a computer classroom.
 No prior programming experience is necessary.
-We will start by learning the basics of the language which GAP uses, and go on to learn how to do computations with groups given as permutation groups, by presentations, and as matrix groups.
+We will start by learning the basics of the language that GAP uses, and go on to learn how to do computations with groups given as permutation groups, by presentations, and as matrix groups.
 As part of this we will learn how the algorithms we use work, and thereby gain some insight into their limitations.
 GAP is also available in SAGE, but in order to use any except the most rudimentary commands you need to know what they are in GAP.

 On the theoretical side we will start with some basics of group theory: semidirect products, wreath products, Sylow subgroups of symmetric groups, actions on sets, semidihedral, dihedral and quaternion groups, groups of order the cube of a prime.
 We will then consider some more specialized things: stabilizer chain algorithms.; the Todd-Coxeter algorithm for coset enumeration, uses of Sylow's theorem beyond Math 8201, solvable and nilpotent groups.
+We will then go on to Bass-Serre theory (groups acting on trees and the associated free decompositions of the groups).
+This theory tells you everything you might want to know about the group SL(2,Z), for instance.
+If there is time in the first semester we will then do an introduction to finite simple groups, including construction of the Mathieu groups and simplicity of PSL groups.

-Where we go after that will be influenced by class interest and will continue into the second semester.
-The topics I consider are Coxeter groups, Garside theory, Bass-Serre theory (groups acting on trees), groups acting on topological spaces, group cohomology, representation theory, representations of the symmetric groups (in arbitrary characteristic), Schur algebras
+Where we go after that in the second semester will be influenced by class interest.
+The topics I consider are Coxeter groups, Garside theory, groups with a BN-pair, group cohomology, crystallographic groups, aspects of representation theory.